It was 2002. I was a 14 year old high school student from Hudson, Quebec.

-Never did I think I would start a website about a speck of an island in the Caribbean, an exotic part of the world I had yet to visit!
+I had never heard of this tropical speck of an island in the Caribbean called Anguilla.
+And never did I think I would start a website about an exotic part of the world I had yet to visit.

-In fact, he had just closed on a long-term lease on a villa on Barnes Bay.
-He generously offered us the villa for a week in March.
+Doug had just signed a long-term lease on a villa on Barnes Bay.
+He had not stayed in it yet, but generously offered us the villa for two weeks in March.
 Five months later (August 2002) we returned for six weeks.
-We had fallen in love.
+We had all fallen in love.

 Cove Bay, August 2002

-I thought, how about a website about Anguilla?
+My friends stopped listening to me talk about the adventures via MSN.
+After watching my Dad work from his laptop, that is when I thought... how about a website about Anguilla?
 After all, we did have quite a collection of stories and photos, being there for over a month.

 The rest?
 It's history!

 For six and a half years the website grew on 2-3 hours of input per week.
-Anguilla-Beaches.Com was mostly a hobby site in those early years, my main focus being school and those wonderful vacations, of course...
+Anguilla-Beaches.com was mostly a hobby site in those early years.
+My main focus was school and those wonderful vacations, of course...